COMING AUGUST 30TH, 2022

 He had half-a-million-dollars riding on this mission…

 Keller O’Connor’s dreams were about to come true—she’d been selected to be on Hometown Advantage, a reality TV show where contestants compete in physical and cooking challenges.
-Her chances of winning are good—that is, if the escaped serial killer who’s hellbent on killing her doesn’t literally chop her from the show first.
+Her chances of winning are good—that is, if an escaped serial killer who’s hellbent on eliminating her permanently doesn’t get to her first.
 She isn’t happy when the show’s director assigns her a hard-as-nails Navy SEAL bodyguard/partner.
 Her plans didn’t include splitting the million-dollar winnings, nor getting unexpectedly married in Vegas.
 Of course, the idea of being chopped in real-life by a killer focused on revenge wasn’t appetizing either.